cloudtracer/ThreatPinchLookup/README.md

 ## Chrome Web Store

 You can download the ThreatPinch Lookup extension directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/threatpinch-lookup/ljdgplocfnmnofbhpkjclbefmjoikgke)

+## How can I contribute/help ThreatPinch Lookup?

+The best way to help or contribute to this project is to share any custom integrations you create with the community!
+Otherwise positive reviews and feedback in the [Chrome Web Store](https://chrome.google.com/webstore/detail/threatpinch-lookup/ljdgplocfnmnofbhpkjclbefmjoikgke) and [Product Hunt](https://www.producthunt.com/posts/threatpinch-lookup) would be greatly appreciated!

 ## Where is my data stored?